Religious Education Intent:

 There are two attainment targets in RE:

-• Learning about religion and belief – Enquiring into, investigating and understanding religions and beliefs.
+• Learning about religion and belief – Enquiring, investigating and understanding religions and beliefs.
 This includes thinking about and interpreting religious beliefs, teachings, sources, practices, ways of life and ways of expressing meaning with reference to the specific beliefs and religions studied.

 • Learning from religion and belief – Questioning, exploring, reflecting upon and interpreting human experience in the light of religions and beliefs studied.
 This includes communicating reflections, responses and evaluations about questions of identity, belonging, diversity, meaning, purpose, truth, values and commitments, making increasingly insightful links to the specific religions studied.